FabulousDexter/Machine-Learning-From-Scratch/README.md

 - [ ] Neural Networks (Multi-layer Perceptron)
 - [ ] Backpropagation Algorithm
 - [ ] Various Activation Functions

-### Phase 4: Enhancements
-- [ ] Performance optimizations
-- [ ] Additional datasets
-- [ ] Interactive visualizations
-- [ ] Algorithm comparison framework

-## 📬 Contact

-Feel free to reach out if you have questions or suggestions!

----

-⭐ **Star this repository if you find it helpful!** ⭐

 *Building ML algorithms from scratch to truly understand the magic behind the models.*